 In 1996, healthcare costs for people with cystic fibrosis were estimated at $314 million per year in the United States.
 Depending on severity of disease, individual expenses ranged from $6,200 to $43,300.

 In 2012, the U. S. Food and Drug Administration approved a specialty drug called ivacaftor (Kalydeco).
-It’s designed for use by the 4 percent of people with cystic fibrosis who have the G551D mutation.
-It carries a price tag of about $300,000 per year.
+It’s designed for use by the

 The cost of a lung transplant varies from state to state, but it can reach several hundred thousand dollars.
 Transplant medications must be taken for life.
 Expenses due to lung transplant can reach $1 million in the first year alone.